phnmnl/container-rnmr/README.md

 ## Description

-Dockerized rNMR: open source software for identifying and quantifying metabolites in NMR spectra, developed by the team around Ian A. Lewis (University of Calgary), see http://http://rnmr.nmrfam.wisc.edu/.
+Containerized rNMR: open source software for identifying and quantifying metabolites in NMR spectra, developed by the team around Ian A. Lewis (University of Calgary), see http://http://rnmr.nmrfam.wisc.edu/.

 rNMR is an open source software package for visualizing and interpreting one and two dimensional NMR data.
 In contrast to most existing 2D NMR software, rNMR is specifically designed for high-throughput assignment and quantification of small molecules.
 As a result, rNMR supports extensive batch manipulation of plotting parameters and has numerous tools for expediting repetitive resonance assignment and quantification tasks.